Catalyst | Personal Development | Bridge Builder

 In 2013, Foundation For Girls founder, Shreya Mantha, discovered the Global Girls Project — a global storytelling platform that explores the role character and core values play in the global gender conversation.
 Inspired by the stories and eager to learn more, Shreya reached out to Sharon Reed, co-founder of the project with her then 10 year old daughter, and shared her vision with Sharon for creating a non-profit to serve at-risk girls by nurturing the leader inside of every girl.

-Over time, what initially began as a mentor-mentee relationship, evolved into a collaborative partnership and friendship that continues to the present through Sharon’s advisory board role and leadership programming with the Foundation For Girls.
-In keeping with Sharon’s vision for her own work, this partnership speaks to the power of cross-generational leadership, mentorship and collaboration in helping empower, inspire, and build the next generation of leaders.
+What initially began as a mentor-mentee relationship evolved into a collaborative partnership and friendship.
+Today, Sharon leads the Foundation for Girls leadership program and holds a position on the advisory board.
+This partnership speaks to the power of cross-generational leadership, mentorship and collaboration in helping empower, inspire, and build the next generation of leaders.